This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add eggs one at a time, then mix in vanilla.
+- Add the eggs one at a time, mixing fully after each addition.
+Mix in the vanilla extract.

-- Gradually add dry ingredients, mixing just until incorporated.
+- Gradually add the dry ingredients in about 3 to additions, mixing just until no dry streaks remain.

-- Preheat the oven to 350°F and line the baking sheets.
+- Preheat the oven to 350°F conventional or 325°F convection, and line your baking sheets with parchment paper.

-- Cool for 5 minutes on a pan, then transfer to a rack.
+- Cool on the pan for 5 minutes, then transfer to a wire rack to finish cooling.

 Video